-A Nashville workplace discrimination attorney from the Employment and Consumer Law Group can help you determine whether you have been the victim of discrimination and have a viable legal claim to financial compensation and other relief.
+A Nashville workplace discrimination attorney from the Employment and Commerce Law Group can help you determine whether you have been the victim of discrimination and have a viable legal claim to financial compensation and other relief.

 Employers’ Duty to Protect Against Discrimination

 Employers typically may be held liable for workplace discrimination when the discrimination is done by a manager or supervisor.
 If the discrimination comes from “regular” employees, the employer can be liable if they knew or should have known about the discrimination and failed to do anything about it.

 Thus, employers have a proactive duty to prevent discrimination by their workers and to respond to evidence that workers are engaging in discrimination against their co-workers.
 Generally speaking, employers should take the following actions to protect against discrimination:

 - Provide notice of anti-discrimination laws – Employers who are subject to federal anti-discrimination laws are required to post notice of state and federal anti-discrimination laws in a conspicuous place in the workplace (such as a break room) and to make such notices available to employees electronically.
 The U.S. Equal Employment Opportunity Commission (EEOC) and state agencies provide posters that outline the anti-discrimination laws.

 - Maintain employment and payroll records – Employers may also be required to maintain employment and payroll records, which can be critical to resolving claims of discrimination in hiring or pay.